Historical Films Historians Can't Stand To Watch

 Advertisement

 As a result, there are few historical films you can use as research into how things actually were during their respective time periods.
-But most period pieces at least get most of the details right — if only to establish verisimilitude, that "truthy" feel.
+But most period pieces at least get most of the details right, if only to establish verisimilitude, that "truthy" feel.
 Some historical movies don't do a very good job at this, and some — like the films on this list — irritate actual historians to no end because they get their history so very, very wrong.
 And they're not comedies, where the wrongness might be part of the joke.
-These are serious films that want us to believe that we're getting a magical glimpse into the past — and instead have become the historical films historians can't stand to watch.
+These are serious films that want us to believe that we're getting a magical glimpse into the past — and instead have become the historical films that actual historians can't stand to watch.

 Advertisement